View 11 Photos

 Dinner

 You will be met at the airport on arrival and transferred to your hotel or similar.
-In the afternoon embark on a city tour of Colombo, the commercial capital of Sri Lanka.
+In the afternoon, embark on a captivating city tour of Colombo, the commercial capital of Sri Lanka.
 It is a bustling, cosmopolitan city whose colonial history is still very much evident along wide, shaded boulevards and among its Victorian churches and tumbledown cafes.
-An introductory half-day city tour visits the vibrant temples and bazaars of Pettah, selling seemingly everything from traditional jewellery to Ayurvedic medicines.
-A trip to the Old Dutch hospital is a highlight of the restored Fort complex, home to some of Colombo’s chicest restaurants, cafes and shops.
-A visit to a Buddhist temple and a Hindu kovil is a must to experience the diverse culture of this lively island.
+Your introductory half-day city tour will visit the vibrant temples and bazaars of Pettah, where you can find everything from traditional jewellery to Ayurvedic medicines.
+A trip to the Old Dutch hospital is a highlight of the restored Fort complex, home to some of Colombo’s chicest restaurants, cafes, and shops.
+You will also visit a Buddhist temple and a Hindu kovil, experiencing the diverse culture of this lively island.
 A stroll along the Galle Face Green whilst enjoying the magnificent sunset would be a perfect memory of the city to carry along.
-(If the flight arrives in the evening, they will do the city tour the next morning).
-Afterward, return to the hotel for dinner & overnight stay.
+If your flight arrives in the evening, the city tour will be conducted the next morning.
+Afterward, return to the hotel for dinner and an overnight stay.

 Day 3